Source code for rios.applier

 [docs] def setOptionForImagename(self, option, imagename, value): """ Set the given option specifically for the given imagename.
 This method is for internal use only.
 If you wish to set a particular attribute, use the corresponding 'set' method. """ if imagename is None: setattr(self, option, value) else: if option not in self.optionsByImage: self.optionsByImage[option] = {} self.optionsByImage[option][imagename] = value

 [docs] def getOptionForImagename(self, option, imagename): """ Returns the value of a particular option for the given imagename.
 If only the global option has been set, then that is returned, but if a specific value has been set for the given imagename, then use that.
-The imagename is the same internal name as used for the image in the :class:`rios.applier.FilenameAssociations` objects. """ value = getattr(self, option) if option in self.optionsByImage: if imagename in self.optionsByImage[option]: value = self.optionsByImage[option][imagename] return value
+The imagename is the same internal name as used for the image in the :class:`rios.structures.FilenameAssociations` objects. """ value = getattr(self, option) if option in self.optionsByImage: if imagename in self.optionsByImage[option]: value = self.optionsByImage[option][imagename] return value

 [docs] def setOutputDriverName(self, drivername, imagename=None): """ Set the output driver name to the given GDAL shortname.
 Note that the GDAL creation options have defaults suitable only for the default driver, so if one sets the output driver, then the creation options should be reviewed too.
 In more recent versions of RIOS, the addition of driver-specific default creation options ($RIOS_DFLT_CREOPT_<driver>) allows for multiple default creation options to be set up. """ self.setOptionForImagename('drivername', imagename, drivername)